Understanding the Foreclosure Timeline in Dallas–Fort Worth

 In practice, it requires immediate access to significant cash.

-If a homeowner is behind by four or five months, the total reinstatement amount may include:
+If a DFW homeowner is behind by four or five months, the total reinstatement amount may include:

 • Missed payments